-Luzerne County Reactions to Trump’s Order to Detain Families Together
+Luzerne County Residents React to Trump’s Order to Detain Families Together

-LUZERNE COUNTY, Pa --President Trump signed an executive order Wednesday, ordering that children no longer be detained at the U.S./Mexican border without their parents.
+LUZERNE COUNTY, Pa. -- President Donald Trump signed an executive order Wednesday, ordering that children no longer be detained at the U.S./Mexican border without their parents.

-"I think that's wonderful I think it would be a great idea, because I don't agree with separating the children from their parents, it's just inhumane if you ask me,” said Susan Murphy of Taylor.
+"I think that's wonderful I think it would be a great idea because I don't agree with separating the children from their parents, it's just inhumane if you ask me,” said Susan Murphy of Taylor.

 "I think that it's great the families do stay together, that just to separate them is just awful,” said Christal Stevens of Old Forge.